 Fiskefrikadeller: If Danes like something more than meat balls, its fiskefrikadeller.
 These are fish cakes made of white fish, onion, lemon, parsley, pepper, and salt.
 It is served with cucumber and remoulade, a Danish sauce.

-Denmark can be quite an expensive place to visit.
-Finding excellent accommodation in Denmark is easy but finding affordable accommodation, if you’re on a tight budget, is the hard part.
-Luckily Denmark hostels and dormitories make travel here more affordable for backpackers and any travelers on a shoe-string budget.
+Finding excellent accommodation in Denmark is super easy because there’s so many options whatever your budget.
+Hostels and dormitories make travel to Denmark affordable for backpackers and any travelers on a shoe-string budget.

-Denmark can be an expensive city but it’s still generally an affordable destination for travelers on a tight budget.
-The cost of your trip to Denmark really depends on the level of comfort you will want while here.
-If you’re backpacking and planning on staying in dormitories, hostels and eating fast food then budget between 35 to 50 euros a day.
-If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between 50 to 100 euros per day.
-If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants in places like Copenhagen then budget about 250 euros plus a day.
+Denmark is generally an affordable destination for travelers on all budgets.
+The cost of your trip to Denmark really depends on the level of comfort you want.
+If you are backpacking and planning on staying in dormitories, hostels and eating fast food then budget between 50 to 100 euros per day.
+If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between 100 to 200 euros per day.
+If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget at least 200 to 500+ euros per day.

 Meal For One

-Other essential items to pack for a trip to Denmark include a good quality travel backpack.
+Other essential items to pack for a trip to Denmark include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
+Read our related blog post with advice on how to choose the best backpacks for women travelers.
 Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.